spkier12/UBDLib/README.md

 ````
 gateway.login("NzI1ODIwMzY3MTgwMTM2NDk4.XvUS5A.vS2yPXZtSAV_-J11asBa1EVhAhU")
 ````
-The id of the bot
+The id of the bot / a simple variable to hold the bot id for later usage, witch is explained later down:
 ```
 let botid: any = null
 ```